Behavioral economics: Nudge theory

 Nudging techniques aim to capitalise on the judgemental heuristics of people.
 In other words, a nudge alters the environment so that when heuristic, or System 1, decision-making is used, the resulting choice will be the most positive or desired outcome.
 An example of such a nudge is switching the placement of junk food in a store, so that fruit and other healthy options are located next to the cash register, while junk food is relocated to another part of the store.

 In 2008, the United States appointed Sunstein, who helped develop the theory, as administrator of the Office of Information and Regulatory Affairs.

 Notable applications of nudge theory include the formation of the British Behavioural Insights Team in 2010.
 It is often called the "Nudge Unit", at the British Cabinet Office, headed by David Halpern.
 In addition, the Penn Medicine Nudge Unit is the world's first behavioral design team embedded within a health system.

-Both Prime Minister David Cameron and President Barack Obama sought to employ nudge theory to advance domestic policy goals during their terms.

-In Australia, the government of New South Wales established a Behavioural Insights community of practice.

 Nudge theory has also been applied to business management and corporate culture, such as in relation to health, safety and environment (HSE) and human resources.
 Regarding its application to HSE, one of the primary goals of nudge is to achieve a "zero accident culture".

-Leading Silicon Valley companies are forerunners in applying nudge theory in a corporate setting.
-These companies are using nudges in various forms to increase the productivity and happiness of employees.
-Recently, further companies are gaining interest in using what is called "nudge management" to improve the productivity of their white-collar workers.

-Behavioral insights and nudges are currently used in many countries around the world.
+In contrast to nudges, which aim to guide people toward better decisions, Richard Thaler and Cass Sunstein also introduced the concept of sludge, which refers to unnecessary frictions or barriers that make it harder for individuals to take beneficial actions—such as confusing forms or hidden fees.